maitrix-org/llm-reasoners/reasoners/lm/README.md

     ```
 - For more details and troubleshooting, please refer to [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) and [llama.cpp](https://github.com/ggerganov/llama.cpp).
 - From our experiments, `llama.cpp` suffers from slow inference speed when the model is put on multiple GPUs.
 Please contact us if you know how to fix this issue.

+## Exllama
+If you cloned our repo with `--recursive`, you will have the `exllama` cloned automatically.
+Otherwise, you will need to clone `exllama` manually to the root directory.

+After setting it up, simply download desired quantized [models](https://github.com/turboderp/exllama/blob/master/doc/model_compatibility.md) and you are ready to go!